Academic Scholarships and Grants

 Catholic High School Scholarship

-- This grant is based on the student’s records showing graduation from a Catholic high school.
-It is renewable for up to four years, based on the student maintaining full-time status (12 credits minimum per semester) and maintaining academic progress.
+An incoming first-time student who has graduated from a Catholic high school is eligible.
+It is renewable up to four years, based on the student maintaining full-time status (12 credits minimum per semester) and maintaining satisfactory academic progress.

 Sibling Legacy Scholarship